-- in these periods under these contracts.
-Historically, payments to programming vendors have represented a significant portion of our operating costs, and we expect this will continue to be the case in future periods. - (b) Network and connectivity commitments include (i) service commitments associated with the nexfibre construction programme (see below for further details), (ii) commitments associated with VMED O2's full fibre upgrade and (iii) commitments associated with our Mobile Virtual Network Operator (MVNO) agreements.
-The amounts reflected in the above table with respect to certain of our MVNO commitments represent fixed minimum amounts payable under these agreements and, therefore, may be significantly less than the actual amounts we ultimately pay in these periods. - Pursuant to the JV Service Agreements, Liberty Global and Telefónica charge VMED 02 UK Limited fees, which our parent passes through, for JV Services.
+- (a) Programming commitments consist of obligations associated with certain of our programming contracts that are enforceable and legally binding on us, as we have agreed to pay minimum fees without regard to (i) the actual number of subscribers to the programming services or (ii) whether we terminate service to a portion of our subscribers or dispose of a portion of our distribution systems.
+Programming commitments do not include increases in future periods associated with contractual inflation or other price adjustments that are not fixed.
+Accordingly, the amounts reflected in the above table with respect to these contracts are significantly less than the amounts we expect to pay in these periods under these contracts.
+Historically, payments to programming vendors have represented a significant portion of our operating costs, and we expect this will continue to be the case in future periods. - (b) Network and connectivity commitments include (i) service commitments associated with the nexfibre construction programme (see below for further details) and (ii) commitments associated with VMED O2's full fibre upgrade. - (c) Purchase and other commitments include unconditional and legally binding obligations related to (i) the purchase of CPE and other equipment and (ii) certain service-related commitments, including call centre, information technology and maintenance services. - (d) Pursuant to the JV Service Agreements, Liberty Global and Telefónica charge VMED O2 UK Limited fees, which our parent passes through, for the JV Services.
 The JV Services are provided to us on a transitional or ongoing basis.
 The JV Services provided by the Shareholders and their respective subsidiaries consist primarily of (i) technology and other services, (ii) capital-related expenditures for assets that we use or otherwise benefit us, (iii) brand name and procurement fees and (iv) certain corporate services.
 The amounts set forth in the table above represent fixed minimum charges from Liberty Global and Telefónica pursuant to the JV Service Agreements.
 In addition to the fixed minimum charges, the JV Service Agreements provide for certain JV Services to be charged to us based upon usage of the services received.
 The fixed minimum charges set forth in the table above exclude fees for the usage-based services as these fees will vary from period to period.
-Accordingly, we expect to incur charges in addition to those set forth in the table above for usage-based services. - (d) Purchase commitments include unconditional and legally binding obligations related to (i) the purchase of customer premise and other equipment and (ii) certain service-related commitments, including call centre, information technology and maintenance services.
+Accordingly, we expect to incur charges in addition to those set forth in the table above for usage-based services.